 - Waltham, D, 2004.
 Anthropic Selection for the Moon’s Mass, Astrobiology 4, 460-468.
 Open Access pdf.

 You can learn more about the reasons why I believe we live on an unusually lucky planet by reading my guest blog on Andrew Rushby’s web site.
-Articles and reviews concerning my book have appeared in the Guardian, the Times, The Independent, the New York Post the Chronicle Review, the Conversation, Sky@Night Magazine, BBC Focus Magazine, the Roanoke Times, The Space Review and in Publisher’s Weekly.
+Articles and reviews concerning my book have appeared in the Guardian, the Times, the Independent, the New York Post, Geoscientist, the Chronicle Review, the Conversation, Sky@Night Magazine, BBC Focus Magazine, the Roanoke Times, The Space Review and in Publisher’s Weekly.
 You can also download the presentation on this topic that I give to schools, universities and local astronomical/geological societies or hear me talking about it at Physicsbuzz and Cool-Science radio (KPCW, Park City, Utah).
 I’m only aware of two blogs about Lucky Planet so far, from Tekrighter and Icon, but hopefully I’ll be able to add more over the coming months.
 Finally, Lucky Planet is recommended by Science Friday’s Summer Science Books and the Scientific American Bookclub.